Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 In class:
 - Added invite code that removes clients from lobby, plays the game, then adds them back to the lobby
 - Added else/error cases for invitation declined, player not found, and invalid command

+At home:
+- Edited client by removing all old unnecessary methods
+- Planned how to add methods and structs to shared.h to make everything more efficient